openbmc/phosphor-psu-code-mgmt/README.md

 - `PSU_VERSION_UTIL`: It shall be defined as a command-line tool that accepts the PSU inventory path as input, and outputs the PSU version string to stdout.
+- `PSU_MODEL_UTIL`: It shall be defined as a command-line tool that accepts the PSU inventory path as input, and outputs the PSU model string to stdout.
 - `PSU_VERSION_COMPARE_UTIL`: It shall be defined as a command-line tool that accepts one or more PSU version strings, and outputs the latest version string to stdout.